Hautar/AsynchronousFtpUpLoader/README.md

 # AsynchronousFtpUpLoader
 Uploads a file from LocalPath  to an ftp server RemotePath every 30 seconds.
-Then file is moved from LocalPath to LocalPathDel directory.
+Then file is moved from LocalPath to LocalPathUploaded directory.

 Simple small example of how you can use FluentFtp to upload files to an ftp server with authorization.